 Harvesting and Enjoying These Herbs

-To dry dill leaves, clip no more than twenty 20 percent of available leaves at one time.
+To dry dill leaves, clip no more than twenty percent of available leaves at one time.
 They are best dried by laying them on a flat surface for 7-10 days.
-Once they become brittle, store in an airtight container.
+Once they become brittle, gather and store in an airtight container.
 Avoid using heat to speed up the drying process as the leaves will lose too much flavor.

 The seeds of dill should be harvested as soon as the seed head turns brown.
 Clip and place them upside down in a brown paper bag.
 Allow the seeds to ripen for about a week before removing them from the seed head and storing in an airtight jar.